thedigitalkern/jamdocs/docs/theme-configuration.md

 * Squarespace - Website / Blog / eCommerce
 * BigCommerce - eCommerce
 * Shopify (Also provides Point of Sale Systems) - eCommerce
+* WordPress / WooCommerce (Website/Blog with eCommerce and Plugin Functionality / Extensive set of Themes and Modules for Integrations - Supports Custom Payment Gateways)

 ## Deploy a Server